JasonDsouza212/free-hit/README.md

 ## License
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Terms and conditions for use, reproduction and distribution are under the [MIT License](https://opensource.org/license/mit/).
+Terms and conditions for use, reproduction, and distribution are under the [MIT License](https://opensource.org/license/mit/).

 ## ✨ Authors(only for GSSoC'23)